 We spend a day up north in Tula, capital of the fearsome Toltecs in the post-Classic period, a people considered by the Aztecs as honoured ancestors.
 Here we discover a pyramid topped by basalt columns, carved into the images of warriors.
 There are also traces of three great halls, as well as two ball courts, on which matches were played in order to win the privilege of becoming a sacrificial offering to the gods.

 An on-site museum sheds further light on the city’s extraordinary past, as well as the intriguing lives of its residents.

 Our second full day of exploration in Mexico City begins with a visit to the superlative National Museum of Anthropology, the country’s largest and most visited museum.
 It would be easy to spend several days here.
 We enjoy a rich morning acquainting ourselves with some of its highlights, such as the original Aztec Sun Stone, and a detailed replica of the lid of Lord Pacal’s tomb.

-This afternoon we relax on a boat trip along the picturesque canals of Xochimilco, watching colourful boats, villas and floating gardens slip peacefully by.
+This afternoon we have the option to spend more time in the museum or enjoy a relaxing boat trip along the picturesque canals of Xochimilco, watching colourful boats, villas and floating gardens slip peacefully by.

 A morning flight transports us to Oaxaca, in the unspoilt terrain of the south-western Mexican highlands – an area overflowing with archaeological gems.